flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 ```

 One important thing to note here is that we included the `:gen-class`
 directive in the `ns` declaration.
+This tells Clojure to generate a
-This generates a named Java class
+named Java class when it compiles the namespace.
+Remember that Java
-when we compile the namespace, which will allow us to actually execute
-the `-main` method directly from the command line.
+requires a `public main` method within a `public` class to serve as
+the entry point for the JVM.
+Using `:gen-class` allows us to use
+`learn-a-language.important-phrases/-main` as the entry point.

 Let's go ahead and compile.
 First, start up a Clojure repl (note that
 the git repo includes the 1.5.1 release of Clojure as clojure.jar):